VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-programming-guide.rst

 Validating a Virgil Card
 ---------------------------

+You might want to make sure that a received **Virgil Card** wasn't changed, Public Key is authentic, or validate any other fields.
 This sample uses built-in ``CardValidator`` to validate **Virgil Cards**.
 By default ``CardValidator`` validates only Cards Service signature.

 .. code-block:: csharp